sleepymalc/pbb.wtf/content/posts/Marta/index.md

 </p>

 Though most of the native apps made by excellent Apple engineers are easy to use[^1], but Finder is different.
 I asked lots of my macOS friends, and nearly all of them think Finder is great, "*it's fast and easy to use.*" Every time I heard about this, I doubt they haven't seen [TotalFinder](https://totalfinder.binaryage.com/) before.
-> Although I can write another paragraph introducing [TotalFinder](https://totalfinder.binaryage.com/) to you, but sadly, while Apple is moving on to arm architecture, [Totalfinder](https://totalfinder.binaryage.com/) couldn't keep up with the pace to be compatible with Apple.
-Indeed, it stops updating and not maintained anymore.[^2] (Things can be changed!!!
-See this [post](https://twitter.com/akemin_dayo/status/1467946268181753859) and [this](https://discuss.binaryage.com/t/totalfinder-on-m1-macbook-air/7879/12))
+> Although I can write another paragraph introducing [TotalFinder](https://totalfinder.binaryage.com/) to you, but sadly, while Apple is moving on to arm architecture, [TotalFinder](https://totalfinder.binaryage.com/) couldn't keep up with the pace to be compatible with Apple.
+Indeed, it stops updating and not maintained anymore.[^2] (~~Things can be changed!!!
+See this [post](https://twitter.com/akemin_dayo/status/1467946268181753859) and [this](https://discuss.binaryage.com/t/totalfinder-on-m1-macbook-air/7879/12)~~ Things just changed!!!
+See [here](#totalfinder-is-back)!)
 > <p align="center">
 > 	<img width="80%" src="figures/totalfinder.png"/>
 > </p>